 Getting a Ticket

-Tickets for disabled supporters can be purchased by contacting 0843 170 5555, option 1 then option 0 or by email on firstname.lastname@example.org, please note that during busy times a response can take up to five days to respond.
+Tickets for disabled supporters can be purchased by contacting 0843 170 5555, option 1 then option 0, by email on firstname.lastname@example.org, please note that during busy times a response can take up to five days.

 Spectator Viewing areas

-Home supporters have 92 spaces for wheelchair users available to them.
-8 spaces for wheelchair users can be found in the home section for away supporters.
-Spaces can be found in the Paddock Enclosure, in front of Main Stand which has 32 pitch level positions and a raised wheelchair user platform with a capacity of 8 spaces for wheelchair users and personal assistants.
-The Kop Stand has 31 positions and the Anfield Road stand has 29 positions.
-Apart from the 8 places in the Paddock all places are pitch level offering partial cover.
-PA’s sit behind.
-Liverpool have an unlimited amount of tickets for Ambulant disabled supporters and offer up to 2 complementary PA tickets depending on the level of assistance required.
-Whilst Ambulant disabled supporters can sit anywhere within the stadium Liverpool also have a dedicated area for Ambulant supporters in the paddock as this is the most accessible area of the stadium with wider walkways and seats with extra legroom.
+Liverpool FC have an unlimited amount of tickets for ambulant disabled supporters and offer up to 2 complementary personal assistant tickets depending on the level of assistance required.
+Whilst ambulant disabled supporters can sit anywhere within the stadium Liverpool FC also have a dedicated area for ambulant supporters in the Main Stand Lower (Blocks L8 & L9) as this is the most accessible area of the stadium with wider walkways and seats with extra legroom.